 The Brooklyn Bridge Park Corporation, known as Brooklyn Bridge Park (BBP), is the non‐proﬁt organization that plans, builds, maintains, and operates Brooklyn Bridge Park, an 85‐acre sustainable waterfront park stretching 1.3 miles along Brooklyn’s East River shoreline.

-Our mission is to provide an exceptional public space that connects people, nature, and the waterfront through inclusive, innovative, and sustainable management and design.
+To provide an exceptional public space that connects people, nature, and the waterfront through inclusive, innovative, and sustainable management and design.

 The Brooklyn Bridge Park Community Advisory Council (CAC) is the primary forum through which the community can provide feedback and comments to the Corporation on its major initiatives and policies.
 Membership for the CAC was chosen in consultation with local elected officials representing the park.
 The CAC is governed by its own set of by-laws that pertain to, among other things, selection of officers, voting, formation of committees and the scheduling of meetings.